Cabbage Soup With Andouille Sausage

 The recipe for Cabbage Soup With Andouille Sausage makes a big batch, so there's plenty to share or freeze for later.

 You can ladle it into freezer-safe plastic zip-top storage bags and keep them in the freezer for up to a month.
-The bags stack easily to save on space.
+The bags stack easily to save space.

 Bread recipes to serve with cabbage soup